esbutterworth/phonetic-data-collection-app/README.md

 - eventually, a configuration file for everything, so that people can use this tool for whatever they want
 - rewrite to use pure parselmouth instead of this ancient praat script
 - better file naming for better analysis
+- stop using php7 (or ideally, stop using php at all)